Skip to content Skip to main menu

 A school reimagined for a growing community

 The project has transformed the existing Rushcliffe campus into a future-ready place of learning, delivering 450 additional secondary school places alongside a carefully considered programme of refurbishment and renewal.
-At its heart is a striking new four-storey teaching block (Block C), designed to integrate seamlessly with the existing site while opening up space, light and new opportunities across the wider campus.
+At its heart is a new four-storey teaching block (C Block), designed to seamlessly integrate with the existing site while opening up space, light and new opportunities across the wider campus.

 However, this was never simply about adding new buildings.
-The removal of the outdated leisure centre, the sensitive refurbishment of the Nottingham Gymnastics Academy, and essential upgrades to Blocks A and B formed part of a much broader vision; to create a cohesive, high-quality environment that functions as a unified whole.
-At its centre sits a newly formed ‘heart space’, a welcoming focal point that brings together learning, social interaction and community life.
+The removal of the outdated leisure centre, the refurbishment of the Nottingham Gymnastics Academy, and essential upgrades to Blocks A and B formed part of a much broader vision; to create a cohesive environment that functions as a unified whole.
+At its centre sits a newly formed ‘heart space’, a welcoming focal point that brings together learning and social interaction.

 Shaping Design Around Place